expo/expo/docs/pages/versions/v32.0.0/sdk/localization.md

 You can use this module to Localize your app, and access the locale data on the native device.
 Using the popular library [`i18n-js`](https://github.com/fnando/i18n-js) with `expo-localization` will enable you to create a very accessible experience for users.

+## Installation

+This API is pre-installed in [managed](../../introduction/managed-vs-bare/#managed-workflow) apps.
+To use it in a [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native app, follow its [installation instructions](https://github.com/expo/expo/tree/master/packages/expo-localization).

 ## Usage

 ```javascript